 What Happens If You Don’t Eat Enough Fat On Keto: Tips On How To Get Enough Fat While On Keto

 There are several ways you can consider to boost your fat intake while on a keto diet.
 They include:

 Eating Fat Bombs

 Fat bombs refer to snacks that have high fat and low carb content.
 They are quite delicious and effective as they do not compromise your keto results.
-However, ensure you consult with your doctor before adding them to your meal plan.
+However, ensure you consult with your doctor or dietitian before adding them to your meal plan.